 Hydro energy is power derived from the energy of falling or fast-running water.
-This is a commonly used technology such as Sirinumu Dam in Sogeri, Central Province.
+This is commonly used technology such as Sarakata Hydro on Santo.
 However, this is dependent on rainfall.
-There are also small (Pico or Micro) hydro dams that are used to produce electricity for household or communities, similar to those smaller hydro's set up in smaller remote out-stations in PNG.
+There are also small (Pico or Micro) hydro dams that are used to produce electricity for household or communities, similar to the Talise Hydro on Maewo.